We are now Optum Financial

 A consumer-driven health plan (CDHP) is a medical plan that typically has a higher deductible and lower monthly premiums.
 “Consumer-driven” means you manage more of your health care dollars.

-A qualifying CDHP may be offered with a health savings account (HSA), flexible spending arrangement (FSA) or health reimbursement arrangement (HRA).
-With these accounts/arrangements, qualified medical expenses may be reimbursed on an income tax-free or tax-advantaged basis.
+A CDHP may be offered with a health savings account (HSA), flexible spending arrangement (FSA) or health reimbursement arrangement (HRA).
+With these accounts qualified medical expenses may be reimbursed on a tax-free or tax-deductible basis.

 Optum Bank started operating on July 21, 2003, in Salt Lake City, Utah, as a Utah state-chartered industrial loan corporation.
 Originally named Exante Bank, it changed its name to OptumHealth Bank in 2008 and to Optum Bank in 2012.